cryptobern/thetacrypt/src/protocols/readme.md

 When a new protocol instance is started, and when a protocol instance terminates, the `RpcRequestHandler` must inform the `MessageForwarder` about the existence of the new instance.
 This is done using a `MessageForwarderCommand`.

+### Backlog
+A logic for backlogging messages is implemented in the `MessageForwarder`.
+This is necessary for the case when (due to asynchrony) a message (such as a decryption share) for an instance is received before the instance is started (because the actual request was delayed).

 ### Assigning instance-id
 Each protocol instance must be assigned an 'instance_id'.
 This identifies the instance and will be used to forward messages (e.g., decryption shares for a threshold-decryption instance) to the corresponding instance.